mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 I assume - "Let’s imagine a fictional client or project that I have to find a solution for".
-Instead of this, I thought: "What if I turn the whole process upside down and create something based on my gut feelings, combining surprise elements together as a montage, that is functional meanwhile, and see what comes out of
+Instead of this, I thought: "What if I turn the whole process upside down and create something based on my gut feelings, combining surprise elements together and see what comes out? "

 The first concept quickly turned boring and I started feeling a bit skeptical about my idea.
 But instead of giving up, that brought me closer to what I really wanted.